People violating lockdown rules will be dealt with strictly: City police Commissioner

 "People should realise the seriousness (of the situation) and protect themselves and their families," he said in an apparent reference to staying indoors.
 To a question, he said steps have been taken by the Corporation of Chennai to deliver essential items to people residing in containment areas in the city from where COVID19 positive cases have been reported.

-Earlier, he gave away hand sanitizers and energy drinks to city police personnel.PTI SA PTI PTI.
+Earlier, he gave away hand sanitizers and energy drinks to city police personnel.PTI SA PTI PTI PTI PTI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)